utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/signals.md

 Use the delegate `signal` to create a signal and annotate it with `@RegisterSignal`.
-Note that the name of the signal must start with a prefix `signal` (see [API differences](api-differences.md) section for an explanation).
+Note that the name of the signal must start with `signal` (see [API differences](api-differences.md) section for an explanation).
 This module only supports signals with at most 10 parameters at the moment.

 ```kotlin
 @RegisterClass